-However, placement decisions shall not be based on whether a homeless student lives with his/her homeless parent/guardian or has been temporarily placed elsewhere.
+However, placement decisions shall not be based on whether a homeless student lives with the student's homeless parent/guardian or has been temporarily placed elsewhere.

-In the case of an unaccompanied youth, the liaison shall assist in placement or enrollment decisions, give priority to the views of the student, and provide notice to the student of his/her appeal rights.
+In the case of an unaccompanied youth, the district liaison shall assist in placement or enrollment decisions, give priority to the views of the student, and provide notice to the student of the right appeal.

-In determining a student's best interest, a homeless student shall, to the extent feasible, be placed in his/her school of origin, unless the student's parent/guardian or the unaccompanied youth requests otherwise.
+In determining a student's best interest, a homeless student shall, to the extent feasible, be placed in the school of origin, unless the student's parent/guardian or the unaccompanied youth requests otherwise.

 Once a placement decision has been made, the principal or designee shall immediately enroll the student in the school of choice.
-The student shall be enrolled even if he/she:
+The student shall be enrolled even if the student: